New York City Subway stations: Restrooms

-Restrooms are rare in the subway system; in 2010, there were 133 open restrooms in 81 of the system's 468 stations.
+Restrooms are rare in the subway system.
+In 2010, there were 133 open restrooms in 81 of the system's 468 stations.
 Most station restrooms previously open to the public have been closed and converted to storage spaces or employee use.
-However, there are a few major stations that have operating restrooms, including on the concourses of 42nd Street–Port Authority Bus Terminal, Chambers Street, 57th Street–Seventh Avenue, Coney Island–Stillwell Avenue, and Lexington Avenue/59th Street.
+There are a few major stations that have operating restrooms, including on the concourses of 42nd Street–Port Authority Bus Terminal, Chambers Street, 57th Street–Seventh Avenue, Coney Island–Stillwell Avenue, and Lexington Avenue/59th Street.
 The majority of restrooms in the New York City Subway are found in express and transfer stations, at ADA-accessible stations, and at terminals, though not all of the aforementioned types of stations have restrooms.
 Newer subway stations have restrooms, including 34th Street–Hudson Yards on the IRT Flushing Line and three Second Avenue Subway stations.

-By the 2010s, the MTA planned to "overhaul" and reopen previously-closed restrooms.
+In the 2010s, the MTA planned to "overhaul" and reopen previously-closed restrooms.
 All of the system's restrooms were closed in 2020 due to the COVID-19 pandemic in New York City.
 These restrooms remained closed in 2022, despite a drastic increase in the number of "soiled train" incidents, where human waste was found on trains.
-The MTA ultimately reopened restrooms at eight stations in January 2023.
+The MTA reopened restrooms at eight stations in January 2023.
 At the time, there were restrooms in 69 of the system's 472 stations, and there were 163 total restrooms across the system.
+As of 2024, there were 58 open bathrooms throughout the system.

 Retail

 Some platforms have newspaper stands that sell various items including newspapers and food.
-The MTA also installed retail spaces within paid areas in selected stations, including the station concourses of the Times Square–Port Authority complex and the Sixth Avenue concourse at 42nd Street–Bryant Park.
+The MTA has installed retail spaces within paid areas in selected stations, including the station concourses of the Times Square–Port Authority complex, the 59th Street–Columbus Circle station, and the 47th–50th Streets–Rockefeller Center station.

-According to the MTA, the New York City Subway is home to 345 retail spaces, making over US$70 million in rent and licensing fees in 2009 for the authority.
-It is continuing to make efforts in attracting more diverse retailers and vendors to set up shop in the subway system.
+In the 1980s, the MTA operated around 350 retail spaces in the subway system.
+During the 21st century, the MTA continued to make efforts in attracting more diverse retailers and vendors to set up shop in the subway system.
 As of 2017, there are 111 newsstands in the system, including 20 that are vacant.
 This includes three empty stands on the Second Avenue Subway that opened that year.
+Many of the system's stores closed during the COVID-19 pandemic in New York City.
+By 2024, only a little over one-quarter of storefronts (54 of 195 storefronts) still had tenants.